 The rest is MLB history.
 Together they played on the first racially-integrated baseball team in the United States.

 Of all the positions in baseball, pitcher is considered the glamour position.
 The pitcher usually gets the riches, glory or becomes the goat.
 Newcombe had an even rougher time than Robinson according to some historians because he was a pitcher and it was considered a white mans position.

 Players, fans and at times, umpires had a strong disdain for Newcombe, and the pressure and racism and some postseason failure eventually drove him to alcohol addiction, which shortened his career.

 However, Newcombe was able to overcome his addictions and keep his family intact.
-He became positive influence on the community and cleaned up his act, maintaining his sobriety since 1967.
+He became a positive influence on the community and cleaned up his act, maintaining his sobriety since 1967 until his death

 Newcombe has given speeches to more than 2 million people ranging from schoolchildren to chief executive officers.
 The speeches vary, but the theme remains the same.